surajsharma14/web3-learning-notes-resources/blockchain-fundamentals/Blockchain Consensus.md

 A Sybil attack happens when one person creates many fake identities (nodes) to gain control.

-In blockchains, nodes act like voters
+- In blockchains, nodes act like voters

-Fake nodes could approve fraud or censor transactions
+- Fake nodes could approve fraud or censor transactions

-Similar to stuffing a ballot box with fake voters
+- Similar to stuffing a ballot box with fake voters

 Solution: Make participation expensive, so fake identities are useless.

+## Sybil Resistance Mechanisms
+**Proof of Work (PoW) — Bitcoin**

+- Requires massive computing power and electricity

+- Miners solve hard math problems

+- Attacks are expensive due to hardware + energy costs

+**Proof of Stake (PoS) — Ethereum**

+- Requires locking up large amounts of crypto as stake

+- Validators risk losing funds if they act dishonestly (slashing)

+- Attacks require huge financial capital

+⚠️ Important:
+PoW and PoS are **not full consensus mechanisms.**
+They are **Sybil resistance tools** that control who can participate.